Joe W. & Dorothy Dorsett Brown Foundation

 How to Apply

-For New Organizations (Letter of Interest Required):
+For New Organisations (Letter of Interest Required):

 Prospective applicants must first submit a Letter of Interest (LOI) by certified mail to demonstrate their charitable work and impact.
 There is no strict format, but the LOI should include: